aakalhor/rebate_management/README.md

 # Rebate Management System

 A Go-based rebate management system for managing rebate programs, transactions, and claims.
-The system uses **AWS DynamoDB** for storage and **Gin** for its HTTP API framework.
-Includes optional caching, real-time tracking for claims, and Swagger documentation for API exploration.
+The system is designed with **Clean Architecture** principles and follows **Domain-Driven Design (DDD)** for better scalability, maintainability, and testability.
+It uses **AWS DynamoDB** for storage and **Gin** for its HTTP API framework.
+The implementation includes optional caching, real-time tracking for claims, and Swagger documentation for API exploration.

 ---